 As we have learned, we’d need to know the breed, or at least the size, of the dog in order to estimate their age in human years.
 The number is going to be significantly higher for a large pup than for a small one, so the age calculation equation listed above won’t necessarily work.
 Remember — it’s meant for medium-sized breeds.

-On a website infographic, the AVMA lists the human ages for 10-year-old dogs as anywhere between 56 to 78, depending on their weight.
-Veterinarian Amy Flowers and the team at PetsWebMD came up with similar numbers: small dogs at 10 years old equal 56 human years, while medium and large dogs equal 60 and 66 years, respectively.
+Veterinarian Amy Flowers and the team at PetsWebMD have come up with a handy infographic for figuring it out: Small dogs at 10 years old equal 56 human years, while medium and large dogs equal 60 and 66 years, respectively.

 How old is a 13-year-old dog in human years?